Proemium

-Preparing an introductory course in the field of aerospace engineering has many challenges.
-The depth and breadth of material that prospective aerospace engineers are expected to know as they enter the workplace has grown substantially in recent decades.
+Preparing students for courses in aerospace engineering has many challenges.
+The depth and breadth of knowledge expected of prospective aerospace engineers upon entering the workplace have grown substantially in recent decades.
 Therefore, designing an introductory course that provides a strong foundation and prepares students for further study and future careers in the industry is essential.
-Furthermore, the emphasis on life-long learning has never been more critical.
+Furthermore, the emphasis on lifelong learning has never been more critical.

 This eBook (or webbook) was initially written for AE201 Aerospace Flight Vehicles students at Embry-Riddle Aeronautical University (ERAU) in Daytona Beach, Florida.
-It is a free, open-access resource to ERAU students, students at other colleges and universities, and anyone who might be interested and find it helpful.
-It is freely distributed worldwide under a Creative Commons, non-commercial, and non-derivative license.
+It is a resource for ERAU students, students at other colleges and universities, and anyone who might be interested and find it helpful.
+It is freely distributed worldwide under a Creative Commons, non-commercial, and non-derivative (CC NC, CC BY-NC) license.
 By being freely accessible and distributed, it has the potential to reach a wider audience and provide educational opportunities for those who might not otherwise have access to such resources.
-This license also ensures that the core material will remain unaltered and available for future generations to use and build upon.
+This CC NC, CC BY-NC license also ensures that the core material will remain unaltered and available for future generations to use and build upon, rather than being commercialized for corporate or personal profit, a severe failing of the modern world.

 The AE201 course was first introduced into the Aerospace Engineering program at ERAU in Fall 2017.
-This new course was designed to cover, at an introductory level, a broad range of fundamental technical topics relevant to aerospace engineering.
-The course was also intended to bring aerospace topics into the 4-year aerospace program earlier and cover essential prerequisites for later studies.
-Based on student and faculty feedback, the success of this course has been remarkable and has better-prepared students for the rigors of the aerospace engineering curriculum at ERAU.
+This new course was designed to provide an introductory-level coverage of a broad range of fundamental technical topics relevant to aerospace engineering.
+The course was also intended to introduce aerospace topics earlier in the 4-year aerospace program and to cover essential prerequisites for subsequent studies.
+Based on student and faculty feedback, the course’s success has been remarkable, indicating that it has effectively fulfilled its intended purpose.
+Students have benefited from early exposure to aerospace topics, enabling them to understand critical concepts and principles more comprehensively.
+It has better prepared them for the rigors of an aerospace engineering curriculum.

 Much success and best wishes in your future studies!